Best Hiking Shirts

 Best Synthetic Hiking Shirt

-PROS: Exceptional breathability – Quick-drying – Lower cost than wool – Lower rear hem to stay in place under backpack
+PROS: Exceptional breathability – Quick-drying – Lower cost than wool – Minimal stitching and seams to lessen chaffing

-CONS: HeiQ® odor control isn’t as effective as wool
+CONS: Polygiene® odor control is good but not as effective as wool

 LOOKING CLOSER: Patagonia commands a rock-solid reputation in the outdoor space for producing quality gear, and their Capilene line of adventure shirts maintains that high-performance prestige.
 These shirts are rugged and should easily last season after season.
-What’s more, Patagonia incorporated several subtle but thoughtful hiking features, including chaff-free shoulder seams and a lower rear hem that will help the shirt stay in place under a pack waist strap.
-We do trade merino wool’s plush comfort and odor control for the Capilene’s bombproof build, but if you’re looking for a shirt that can keep up with you and take everything the outdoors has to offer, then the Patagonia Capilene may be the best hiking shirt for you.
+What’s more, they’re designed to be versatile and function well for almost any outdoor activity – especially hiking – while still looking good as a casual around-town shirt.
+Patagonia also incorporated several subtle but thoughtful features, including chaff-free seams and a specialized shoulder design to promote ease of movement.
+We do trade merino wool’s plush comfort and odor control for the Capilene’s bombproof build, but if you’re looking for a shirt that can keep up with you and take everything the outdoors has to offer, then the Patagonia Capilene Daily may be the best hiking shirt for you.

 View At REI.com